Pterygotus: Discoveries in North America

 Fossil tergite of P. carmani, preserving the scale-like ornamentation characteristic of pterygotid eurypterids.

-The 20th century would see the description of additional species of Pterygotus in North America as well, including the Silurian P. marylandicus (1964, Maryland, USA) and P. monroensis (1902, New York, USA), the Early Devonian P. carmani (1961, USA) and P. floridanus (1950, Florida, USA) and the Middle Devonian P. gaspesiensis (1953, Quebec, Canada).
+The 20th century would see the description of additional species of Pterygotus in North America as well, including the Early Devonian P. carmani (1961, USA) and P. floridanus (1950, Florida, USA) and the Middle Devonian P. gaspesiensis (1953, Quebec, Canada).

 Fossil remains of pterygotid eurypterids, bearing the distinct scale-like ornamentation known from the group, had been reported from eastern Canada as early as 1846, when researcher William Edmond Logan reported the occurrence of an animal "bearing strong resemblance to Murchison's Pterygotus problematicus" in Silurian-Devonian deposits of Gaspé, Quebec.
 The fossils, eventually identified as being exclusively of Devonian age, were first tentatively referred to P. atlanticus (now synonymized with P. anglicus), which had been discovered in relatively close proximity to the Gaspé fossils, on the account of the P. atlanticus material being so fragmentary that it was impossible to tell whether or not they represented the same species.
 They were described by Loris S. Russell as belonging to the new species P. gaspesiensis in 1953.

 John William Dawson in 1861 named a new species of lycopod plant, Selaginites formosus, based on alleged remains of stems and branches found at Gaspé.
 Salter convinced Dawson that fossils of S. formosus actually were fragmentary remains of a eurypterid, as confirmed by further findings.
 Dawson reclassified it as a eurypterid in 1871.
 Kjellesvig-Waering in 1964 assigned it as a questionable species of Pterygotus.
+Although the fossils preserve some cuticular scales, there are not enough diagnostic features in the P. formosus fossils to determine if it represents Pterygotus or not.'

 In 1921, Ruedemann described an eurypterid fauna from the Vernon Formation of Pittsford, New York.
 Among them, the species P. vernonensis was erected based on two small short carapaces.
-The outline and position of the eyes suggest an assignation to the genus Pterygotus, differing from P. monroensis in being nearly rectangular in shape and with a straight transverse frontal margin.
+The outline and position of the eyes suggest an assignation to the genus Pterygotus.
 He suggested a relationship with Slimonia, but he did not assigned it due to the lack of more material indicative of the latter.
 Although it was later placed on the genus Waeringopterus, Samuel J. Ciurca, Jr. and O. Erik Tetlie concluded in 2007 that the holotype does not really have eyes and is nothing more than an incomplete body segment.
 Therefore, they regarded the species as a nomen dubium.